 Typical flies used to target pike can be anywhere from 6-18 inches in length.
-They can vary from topwater flies like mouse, frog or popper patterns to using variations of streamer flies made from deer hair, rabbit fur and lots of feathers wrapped around big hooks.
+They can vary from topwater flies like a mouse, frog, or popper patterns to using variations of streamer flies made from deer hair, rabbit fur, and lots of feathers wrapped around big hooks.
 Usually, the flies used are big and flashy to entice a strike.
 At times the uglier and the bigger the fly is, the better!

 Equipment For Pike Fishing on the Fly